Civics, English tests vary widely for citizenship applicants

 Twenty of 33 INS district offices gave oral civics tests, two gave written exams, eight did it both ways and three said their test format varies, the center found.
 Results also varied widely on the numbers of questions asked and the percentages of right answers required to pass.

-Walter Schmidt, an INS adjudications officer in Houston, said the law does not specify how many questions to be asked, but he said the official flexibility tends to benefit the applicants.
+Walter Schmidt, an INS adjudications officer in Houston, said the law does not specify how many questions should be asked, but he said the official flexibility tends to benefit the applicants.

 ``We do bend over backwards to help the applicants, especially if they are nervous or all of a sudden draw a blank,'' he said.